 You arrive in the late afternoon.
 Someone meets you at your room, walks you through the property, and gives you space to unpack.
 Most people sleep harder the first night than they have in months.
 The land does some of this on its own — twelve acres, dark sky, no city sound.
 Your nervous system reads it before your mind does.

-Day three: the first ceremony
+Day two: the first ceremony

 Preparation, ceremony, first integration